Table of Contents

 Then, sit down with the employee to talk about his or her concerns.
 Be compassionate and hear the employee’s side of the story.
 It could be that there is a simple resolution to the issue.

 When the situation involves an employee who exhibits poor hygiene habits, it’s time to have a thoughtful but tough conversation.
-Few people want to intentionally smell bad, so, as difficult as it is to initiate the discussion, those who do often discover that the employee is more than willing to make a change.
+Few people want to intentionally smell bad, so, as difficult as it is to initiate the discussion, those who know how to tell an employee they smell discover that typically the individual is more than willing to make a change.

 How to Talk to an Employee About Body Odor

-If the problem persists, remind the employee of your conversation.
+If the employee's body odor problem persists, remind them of your conversation.
 When several reminders are given and the employee still does not address the issue, it might be time to consider termination.
-Consult your HR personnel, legal counsel, or Axcet HR Solutions to avoid any unforeseen pitfalls moving forward.
+Consult your HR personnel, legal counsel or Axcet HR Solutions to avoid any unforeseen pitfalls moving forward.

 dress code